AdobeDocs/analytics.en/help/technotes/privacy-overview.md

   </tr>
   <tr>
    <td colname="col1"> Europe </td>
    <td colname="col2"> Adobe has enabled the setting IP-Obfuscation: Enabled - IP Removed (x.x.x.x) by default for all customers with a report suite set in EMEA.
 With this setting, the IP address will be completely replaced with the value (x.x.x.x) after geolookup and is no longer available as a data point. <p>This basic replacement method cannot be reverse-engineered back to a unique, specific IP Address.
 Neither the customer nor Adobe can access the IP address; it is irreversibly anonymized.
-For more information about other IP obfuscation settings, refer to </p> <p> <a href="https://marketing.adobe.com/resources/help/en_US/reference/index.html#General_Account_Settings" format="https" scope="external"> https://marketing.adobe.com/resources/help/en_US/reference/index.html#General_Account_Settings </a> </p> </td>
+For more information about other IP obfuscation settings, refer to </p> <p> <a href="https://marketing.adobe.com/resources/help/en_US/reference/index.html#General_Account_Settings"  > https://marketing.adobe.com/resources/help/en_US/reference/index.html#General_Account_Settings </a> </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Global </td>